laxmangene7/Skim-Seq-Population-Genotyping/README.md

 ```

 #### Separate genotyped individuals for allelic distibution graphs and generate bin map
-Run script below to get individuals with genotype information as P1, P2, H or ./.(missing):
+Run script below to get individuals with chromosome, position and genotype information as P1, P2, H or ./.(missing):
 ```
 #!/bin/bash -l